IRIS-Solutions-Team/iris-toolbox-knowledge-base/model-source-language/main-keywords.md

 * At least one transition equation and one transition variable

-* Although possible, refrain from hardcoding paramete values
+* Although possible, refrain from hardcoding parameter values

 * Model source code is meant to describe the model